bertbesser/dvc-deps-management/blog-article.md

 Adding an S3 bucket as remote to a DVC project is the same as adding any other type of remote (see the following code block or `scripts/walkthrough.sh`).
 From the given URI, DVC knows that the remote should reside in a bucket.
 The `-d` flag tells DVC that this remote should be used by default.
-Once the bucket is added, the DVC pipeline's configuration in `.dvc/config` should be saved, by committing the changes to git.
+Once the bucket is added, the DVC pipeline's configuration in `.dvc/config` should be saved, by committing the changes to Git.

 ```
 dvc remote add -d the_remote s3://YOUR_BUCKET_NAME